Introduction to Types of Diodes

 11. Varactor diode

 A varactor diode or variable capacitance diode (abbreviated as VCD) is a special semiconductor device that uses reverse bias to change the capacitance of a PN junction.
-A varactor diode is equivalent to a variable capacitance capacitor.
-The size of the PN junction capacitance between its two electrodes changes with the magnitude of the reverse voltage applied across the varactor diode.
-When the reverse voltage applied across the varactor diode increases, the capacity of the varactor diode decreases.
-Because the varactor diode has this characteristic, it is mainly used in an electric tuning circuit (such as a high-frequency head of a color television) as an automatic trimming capacitor that can be controlled by voltage.
+A varactor diode is equivalent to a voltage-controlled variable capacitor.
+The capacitance of the PN junction between its two electrodes changes with the magnitude of the reverse voltage applied across the varactor diode.
+When the reverse voltage applied across the varactor diode increases, the depletion region widens and the capacitance of the varactor diode decreases.
+Conversely, when the reverse voltage decreases, the capacitance increases.
+Because the varactor diode has this voltage-dependent capacitance characteristic, it is mainly used in electronically-tuned circuits (such as high-frequency tuners in televisions and radios, voltage-controlled oscillators (VCOs), frequency synthesizers, phase-locked loops (PLLs), and RF communications equipment) as an automatic trimming capacitor that can be controlled by voltage.

 Figure 12 varactor diode

-When selecting a varactor diode, it is important to consider whether its operating frequency, maximum reverse working voltage, maximum forward current, and zero bias junction capacitance, and other parameters meet the requirements of the application circuit.
+When selecting a varactor diode, it is important to consider whether its operating frequency range, maximum reverse working voltage, maximum forward current, zero-bias junction capacitance, capacitance ratio (the ratio of capacitance at minimum voltage to capacitance at maximum voltage), and Q-factor (quality factor) meet the requirements of the application circuit.

 II Identification and detection of diodes